wingersonMJ/wingersonMJ/README.md

 **Concentration/Certification in Data Science and Health Analytics (expected 2025)** | University of Colorado School of Medicine
 > Research focus:
->> Modeling of complex real-world data to generate actionable insights for improving concussion recovery.\
+>> Modeling of complex real-world data to improve concussion recovery.
 >> Machine learning, deep learning, and various data science topics:
->>> Multi-layer perceptron networks (feed forward)\
+>>> Multi-layer perceptrons
->>> Convolutional networks\
+>>> Convolutional networks
 >>> Recurrent neural networks

 <br><br>
 ## Motivation...
-I'm passionate about using data to generate predictions and drive decision-making!
+I have a passion for identifying patterns in data and for using those patterns to make predictions and guide clinical management for medically complex injuries!
 I have a strong foundation in applied mathematics, including modern machine learning and deep learning architectures, and I enjoy using that knowledge to solve real-world problems.
 <br>
 I thrive when allowed to leverage conventional statistics, machine learning, and deep learning to make sense out of imperfect data.
 I am looking for a career that allows me to use these tools to tackle increasingly complex problems in fields where simple solutions fall short!

 <br><br>
 ## What I am learning now...
 **Multi-layer perceptrons**
-> Predicting cancer development from omics data.\
+> Predicting cancer development from omics data.
-> Predicting non-resolving mental health symptoms in adolescents with concussion.
+> Early identification of non-resolving mental health symptoms in adolescents with concussion.
+> Differentiation of idiopathic from neuromuscular scoliosis in pediatric populations.
+> Patterns of post-concussion sleep and physical activity that influence recovery time.

 **Convolutional networks**
-> Identifying lession types from medical imaging.\
+> Identifying lession types from medical imaging.
 > Predicting age from facial features.

 **Recurrent networks**
-> Predicting symptom progression using wearable physical activity and sleep data during concussion recovery.\
+> Predicting symptom progression using wearable physical activity and sleep data during concussion recovery.
-> Scenario testing to generate exercise recomendations for patients with concussion.
+> Scenario testing to generate exercise recommendations for patients with concussion.

 **Generative models**
-> Projects tbd...
+> Real-time personalized sleep and exercise recommendations after concussion using wearable data

 <br><br>
 ## Projects I've worked on...
-**Near-infrared spectroscopy for identifying cerebrovascualr impairment in adolescents with concussion**
+**Near-infrared spectroscopy for identifying cerebrovascular impairment in adolescents with concussion**
-> Quantifying cerebrovascular dysfunction using advanced medical technology.
+> Quantifying cerebrovascular dysfunction using Near-Infrared Spectroscopy (NIRS).

-**Isotemportal substituion modeling of wearable activity tracking**
+**Isotemportal substitution modeling of wearable activity tracking**
 > Time-based (i.e., temporal) modeling of activity behaviors and their effect on post-concussion symptom resolution.

 **Structural equation modeling of longitudinal data**
-> Sleep and exercise: Longitudinal assocations throughout recovery from concussion.
+> Sleep and exercise: Longitudinal associations throughout recovery from concussion.

 **Longitudinal analysis of Magnetic Resonance Spectroscopy**
 > Neurometabolite concentrations predict physical activity volumes after concussion.

 **Random forests**
 > Predicting non-resolving mental health disturbance after concussion using diverse clinical data.

 **Propensity score-based randomization**
 > Using propensity-score metrics to randomize serum/plasma samples during analysis.
->> Purpose: Balance relevant covariates between batches without cross-plate controls

 <br><br>
 ## My research funding...